 "Everyone special to me is right under this roof."

 When Homer eats a poisonous fish and only has twenty-four hours to live in "One Fish, Two Fish, Blowfish, Blue Fish", in his last day of living, he goes around to do everything that he could, including having a man-to-man talk with Bart, listening to Lisa play her saxophone, making a video for Maggie, being nice to Flanders for once and spending his last night with Marge.
 Each scene itself deserves to be a CMOH.
-But I thought the one that got this Troper the most was when Homer reconciled with his father.
+But the best scene is when Homer reconciled with his father.
 He went to Abe, who acted indifferently to him at first, until Homer told him that he loved him.
 Then, both started crying and ended in an embrace.
 And for the rest of the afternoon, despite wanting to do other things, Homer stayed with his dad to do some father-and-son things with him that they never got to do before.

 Bart giving the two bums he befriended twelve bucks.

 Bart finally saying sorry to Lisa, with her accepting his apology.
 After seeing that, Homer and Marge, who have been wracked with depression and doubt over how they treated Bart earlier, realize that they're not such bad parents after all.